Sergio Méndez Arceo: Criticism

 Some say that Sergio Méndez Arceo's actions and views made him too controversial, to the point that it limited his ability to form collegiality with other Mexican bishops and the episcopate; also that he politicized his diocese and its communities, and in doing so was opposed to the government.
 Roderic Ai Camp in Crossing Swords: Politics and Religion in Mexico states that this is wrong, and asserts "empirical data ... states that religion in Cuernavaca is associated with increased PRI support."
 The Institutional Revolutionary Party (Partido Revolucionario Institucional) (PRI), being the then ruling party.

 In 1983 when Méndez Arceo retired, the Vatican under Pope John Paul II sent unsympathetic bishops to reverse much of Méndez Arceo's work.
 Juan Jesús Posadas Ocampo became bishop of the diocese of Cuernavaca.

 It later become known that the United States Federal Bureau of Investigation (FBI) produced a report on Méndez Arceo stating he was friendly to the Farabundo Martí National Liberation Front (Frente Farabundo Martí para la Liberación Nacional) (FMLN) of El Salvador and the Sandinista National Liberation Front (Frente Sandinista de Liberación Nacional)(FSLN) of Nicaragua, which took power in 1979 following the collapse of the Somoza regime.
 The FBI further alleged Méndez Arceo's diocese collected intelligence, bought and sold guns, and served as couriers for communist guerrillas of El Salvador.
 Méndez Arceo was further accused of being contacted by the Soviet Union Committee for State Security (Komityet Gosudarstvennoy Bezopasnosti) (KGB) and Cuban General Intelligence Directorate (Dirección General de Inteligencia) (DGI).

 In an article in the Catholic periodical The Athanasian, it is claimed that Arceo was in fact a crypto-Freemason; and that there were and are many more like him in the Vatican hierarchy.

+Documentary

+In 2024, a feature-length documentary titled Red Bishop (Obispo Rojo) directed by Francesco Taboada Tabone was premiered on The 78th International Film Exhibition at Mexico City's National Film Archive.
+The documentary portrays the life of Sergio Méndez Arceo and includes both unreleased material and interviews with multiple relevant figures in liberation theology, including Leonardo Boff, Enrique Dussel, and Gabriel Chávez de la Mora.

+The documentary later had a comercial release in Mexican cinemas on April 9th, 2026.